vime-js/vime/packages/vime-docs/preview/api.md

 **Type:** `string|null` | **Default:** `null`

 The URL of a custom poster to load.
-This will override `src`.
+This will override the poster loaded from the `src`.

 ### `aspectRatio`